Edmund Phelps On Innovation, Prosperity, & The Good Life

 How has corporatism impeded economic dynamism?

 In many western countries after 1970, an increasing share of talent and capital went into seeking favorable regulation or tax treatment instead of building the next great industry.
-A managed economy characteristic of corporatism inevitably struggles to dynamically respond to shifting market forces and consumer demands.
-A more rigid structure slows the post pace of of adjustment and limits the scope for experimentation.
-For example, if you need approval from a consortium of existing companies and unions to to start a new venture as was or may be still seems to be the case in some European economies.
-You're far less to bother.
+The managed economy characteristic of corporatism inevitably struggles to dynamically respond to shifting market forces and consumer demands.
+A more rigid structure slows the pace of adjustment and limits the scope for experimentation.
+For example, if you need approval from a consortium of existing companies and unions to start a new venture, as was or may be still is the case in some European economies, you're far less likely to bother.

-Firms that exhibit firms that exhibit corporatist behavior increasingly choose stability over bold uncertain innovations.
-Corporatists basically argue that capitalism's market driven free for all is too chaotic.
+Firms that exhibit corporatist behavior increasingly choose stability over bold uncertain innovations.
+Corporatists basically argue that capitalism's market-driven free-for-all is too chaotic.
 So they organize their structures to insulate themselves from competition.
-Contrasting sharply with the modern values of dynamism, corporatist side separatism sidelines individual individuality, creative expression, and risk taking precisely the cultural ingredients that historically fueled economic flourishing.
-Ultimately, corporatist practices erode the foundations of dynamism, curbing both economic growth and meaningful personal fulfillment of workers.
+Contrasting sharply with the modern values of dynamism, corporatism sidelines individuality, creative expression, and risk-taking - precisely the cultural ingredients that historically fuelled economic flourishing.
+Ultimately, corporatist practices erode the foundations of dynamism, curbing both economic growth and meaningful personal fulfilment of workers.

 - - - - - - -